LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/quick-replies-user-guide.md

 You will need to implement a bot integration using the [Messaging Agent SDK](https://developers.liveperson.com/messaging-agent-sdk-overview.html).

 1. For more general information about using the SDK to integrate bots, [please refer to the Solution’s documentation](https://developers.liveperson.com/products-customer-facing-bots-overview.html).
-2. For specific examples of using the SDK to send quick replies, please refer to the SDK’s repository: [example 1](https://github.com/LivePersonInc/node-agent-sdk#example-sending-text-with-quick-replies) and [example 2](https://github.com/LivePersonInc/node-agent-sdk#example-sending-rich-content-structured-content-with-quick-replies).
+2. For specific examples of using the SDK to send quick replies, please refer to the SDK’s repository:  [Example](https://github.com/LivePersonInc/node-agent-sdk#example-sending-rich-content-structured-content-with-quick-replies)

 ### **JSON builder**